EnigmaCurry/blogofile.com/_documentation/file_overview.rst

  * **Filters** - contained in the ``_filters`` directory, filters can process textual data like syntax highlighters, translators, swear word censors etc. See :ref:`filters`
  * **Controllers** - contained in the ``_controllers`` directory, controllers create dynamic sections of your site, like blogs.
 See :ref:`controllers`

 Any file or directory not starting with an underscore, and not ending in ".mako", are considered regular files (eg. ``css/site.css`` and ``js/site.js``).
-These files are copied directly to your compiled site directly.
+These files are copied directly to your compiled site.

 Building the Site
 =================